 Vanderbilt University is committed to compliance with applicable law in the conduct of research and health care services.
 In particular, Vanderbilt is committed to protecting health, safety, and welfare of human and animal research subjects and to conducting research with scientific integrity.
-Vanderbilt has adopted policies and procedures designed to foster the responsible conduct of research, and it is essential that the conduct of research activities and the delivery of health care services be accurately documented as required by applicable laws, rules, and regulations.
-Federal regulations relating to effort reporting and appropriate expenditure of grant funds must also be followed.
+Vanderbilt has adopted policies and procedures designed to foster the responsible conduct of research.
+It is essential that the conduct of research activities and the delivery of health care services be accurately documented as required by applicable laws, rules, and regulations.
+Federal regulations relating to effort reporting and appropriate expenditure of funds must also be followed.
+In the interest of maintaining the highest standards of scientific integrity, researchers must familiarize themselves with all applicable and relevant federal and state laws governing their activities, and with University policies and procedures relating to misconduct in research (http://research.vanderbilt.edu/).
 Matters involving faculty employed by VUMC will be referred to the VUMC compliance officer with the expectation that the University and VUMC will work cooperatively to handle such compliance matters.

-E. False Claims Act and Whistleblower Protection
+F. False Claims Act

 Vanderbilt University requires all faculty and staff to report all known or suspected violations of the Federal False Claims Act (FFCA) or the Tennessee False Claims Act (TFCA) (collectively referred to as FCA).
-A person violates the FCA by knowingly submitting, or causing another to submit, false claims for payment of government funds.
+A person violates the FCA by knowingly submitting, or causing another to submit false claims for payment of government funds; making or using a false record or statement to get a claim paid; or engaging in conduct in order to procure anything of value from the state or any political subdivision.
+In addition, a person is liable under the FCA if they/she/he is a beneficiary of an inadvertent submission of a false claim and, after discovering the claim's falsity, fails to disclose it within a reasonable time.